cloudymax/CloudyDevDotNet/docs/resume.md

 >
 > __2009 - 2019__

-- Morning shift Kitchen Manager and Cook for American sport-bar chain.
+- As the KitchenManager, oversaw the day-to-day staffing, inventory, prep, and menus for american sports-bar.

+    ???
+Example "Projects and Accomplishments"

-- Managed kitchen and bar staff of 4-7 employees according to demands.
+        1. Managed kitchen and bar staff of 4-7 employees according to demands.
         - Prep, stock, and inventory ordering.
         - Point of Sale and A/V support
+        - HPIC Training
+        - ServeSafe Training

 ### __Nursey Specialist__